A-Emile/Lime_Gen3_IoT_Replacement/README.md

 - **MAX98357A DAC (optional)** for playing feedback sounds on the speaker.

 ## Motivation
 The 3th Generation of Lime scooters slowly gets replaced by their 4th Generation.
-This leads to many dumped gen 3 scooters.
-They get often selled on local auction.
+This leads to many dumped gen 3 scooters wich can often be optained from auctions.
 Since its not easely possible to use the scooters with their default hardware, we have created this project, to give them a new life.

 ## Usage
 Follow [this document (coming soon)]() to build the iot or buy a finished plug an play version [here (coming soon)]().<br></br>